403 Forbidden (Mr. Robot): Plot

 In 1982, Zhang (Ross Kurt Le) and his partner, Chen, close a deal with an IBM executive to open facilities in Asia.
 Zhang and Chen are in a relationship, and both hope they can get to America to start a new life.
 However, Chen is forced to marry a woman he doesn't love against his will, but Zhang promises they'll eventually get together.
 Chen does not believe him and commits suicide in front of a horrified Zhang.

 In the present, Zhang (BD Wong) accepts Price's resignation, as he plans to have Tyrell (Martin Wallström) promoted to CEO.
 He also tells his assistant to schedule a meeting with the Deus group the following day, Christmas Day, despite her protests.
 Elliot (Rami Malek) runs into Krista (Gloria Reuben) in the street, but she refuses to have anything to do with him despite his claims he is improving.
 At his hideout, Elliot is told by Darlene (Carly Chaikin) that Susan Jacobs had a contact called Olivia Cortez (Dominik García) at the Cyprus National Bank and decides to get into her apartment to hack her laptop.

 Elliot finds out that Olivia is a recovering drug addict who is forced to share custody of her child with her ex-husband.
 Seeing that she is at a bar waiting for a date, Elliot decides to approach her, as she is carrying an important USB flash drive.
 Elliot opens up about his recent troubles and drug addiction, which moves Olivia.
 When her date finally arrives, Olivia gets ready to leave.
 Elliot decides to kiss her, and they end up having sex at her apartment.

 Fernando Vera (Elliot Villar) now runs a drug smuggling operation at a butcher shop.
-He is approached by a henchman who took a picture of Elliot's meeting with Krista.
-When the man fails to show respect and proper information, Vera kills him.
+He is approached by his henchman D.J. who has taken a photo of Elliot's meeting with Krista.
+When D.J. fails to show respect and proper information, Vera shoots him dead.

 While Olivia is sleeping, Elliot gets a passcode he needs and sends it to Darlene.
 Olivia interrupts him, but does not catch him in the act.
 She opens up about her drug addiction ruining her life and that she has felt self-hatred for considering going back to drugs.
 Elliot relates to her feelings, also confessing that he planned to commit suicide a few months ago.
 While he goes back to Allsafe, Elliot notices a white van following him and decides to go home instead.
 Inside his apartment, he finds Tyrell, who says that Whiterose promoted him to CEO and that they can use this to their advantage.
 Elliot fails to warn Tyrell in time that the Dark Army are listening.
 They then look through the window, finding that the van is parked across the street.